-Home to breathtaking mountain scenery, ski-perfect powder snow, and iconic hotels that look like they’ve been plucked from a fairy tale, it’s no wonder Banff National Park is ranked among the top travel destinations for 2017.
+Home to breathtaking mountain scenery, ski-perfect powder snow, and iconic hotels that look like they’ve been plucked from a fairy tale, it’s no wonder Banff National Park is ranked among the top travel destinations.
 A UNESCO World Heritage Site, Banff National Park has two towns (Banff and Lake Louise) and three world-class ski resorts set amongst the backdrop of the Canadian Rocky Mountains.

 While any visit to this protected piece of paradise is guaranteed to please, there are some stand-out winter activities that will take your visit to a whole new level.
 Here are some of the most bucket-list-worthy experiences fit for the vacation of a lifetime in Banff and Lake Louise.

 1. Hit the slopes for Canada’s best snow

 Experiencing Banff Sunshine Village is a must-do for discerning snow-seekers.
 Sitting high on the Continental Divide in the heart of Banff National Park, Sunshine is only 15 minutes’ drive from the cozy mountain town of Banff.
 Sunshine Village’s seven-month season stretches from early November until late May – the longest non-glacial ski season in Canada.
 Sunshine can receive up to nine metres (30 feet) of snow in a season and the its altitude of 7,200 feet ensures the snow stays light and dry.

 Insider tip: three sprawling mountains provide breathtaking sight lines, uninterrupted by any signs of civilization beyond the resort, allowing for unmissable photo opportunities.
 Look out for Mt Assiniboine, known as the Matterhorn of the Rockies.

 2. Enjoy skiing and snow-tubing, day and night, just minutes from Banff